Links on Android Authority may earn us a commission. Learn more.

 One of Android’s greatest strengths, and source of occasional frustrations, is its wide variety of software variations.
-Samsung, Huawei, Sony, and even Google offer their own take on the core Android experience, introducing their own unique features and ideas to improve on the basic software below.
+Samsung, Sony, and even Google offer their own take on the core Android experience, introducing their own unique features and ideas to improve on the basic software below.
 This is all made possible thanks to a common base operating system (OS) that provides the core functionality.
-That’s right, all of the Android OS variants that you know and love are based on AOSP – the Android Open Source Project.
+That’s right, all of the Android OS variants that you know and love are based on AOSP, or the Android Open Source Project.

-The AOSP is an open source operating system development project maintained by Google.
-Since it’s open-source, anyone is free to contribute code and fixes to the project repository, but Google oversees its general direction and the bulk of development.
-The AOSP regularly incorporates the latest bug and security patches for Android.
-Google also unveils major new features of the OS each year at its I/O developer conference.
-Android 10 being the latest edition.
+Put simply, AOSP is an open-source operating system development project maintained by Google.
+Since it’s open-source, anyone is free to review and contribute code and fixes to the project repository.
+However, Google oversees its general direction and has the final say in the bulk of its development.

-As I’m sure you can imagine, operating systems are complex beasts.
-Android is no different.
+As I’m sure you can imagine, operating systems are complex beasts and Android is no different.
 AOSP covers a range of software layers within the operating system, providing access points and tools for hardware and app developers alike.

-The “lower level” layers are where device manufacturers code the OS to work with their specific hardware.
-The Linux Kernel, for example, is the core program which manages the CPU resources, system memory, and networking so that apps and services can run.
+The “lower-level” layers are where device manufacturers code the OS to work with their specific hardware.
+The Linux Kernel, for example, is the core program that manages the CPU resources, system memory, networking, etc, so that apps and services can run.
 The Hardware Abstraction Layer (HAL) layer links common app APIs for Bluetooth, sound, etc, with the device’s microphone, speakers, and more.

-“Higher level” layers are used by app developers.
-Native Libraries enable developers to build content with common supported low-level libraries like OpenGL ES, Webkit, and more.
+“Higher-level” layers are used by app developers.
+Native Libraries enable developers to build content with commonly supported low-level libraries like OpenGL ES, Webkit, and more.
 Above that, Android Frameworks provides app developers with hook-ins for common OS functions that we all use every day.
 These range from location data, pushing notifications, and making phone calls.
 The Android Runtime is the middle man, converting app code into native instructions for the underlying hardware.

-The AOSP isn’t just an ever growing code base though.
-Google also provides design and development tools as part of the project, ranging from compatibility documents to best security practices and app design principles.
+The AOSP isn’t just an ever-growing codebase though.
+Google also provides design and development tools as part of the project, ranging from compatibility documentation to best security practices and app design principles.
 Google also hosts a selection of test suites to help developers ensure their devices implement APIs and features correctly.

 The Android Open Source Project is often confused with “stock Android” but that’s an oversimplification.

-The AOSP contains everything developers need to build Android but it doesn’t include everything you need for a finished smartphone.
-First, Google and the AOSP can’t provide kernel device drivers for every hardware configuration out there.
+While the AOSP contains everything developers need to build Android, it crucially doesn’t include everything you need for a finished smartphone.
+This is because Google and the AOSP can’t provide kernel device drivers for every hardware configuration out there.
 By device driver, we mean the firmware required for a phone’s hardware, such as the processor or cameras.
-Phone and SoC manufacturers, such as Qualcomm and Samsung, have to incorporate these drivers into their Android build.
-This is partly why updates take time to trickle down from AOSP to actual devices.
+Phone and SoC manufacturers, such as Qualcomm and Samsung, have to incorporate these drivers into their respective Android builds.
+This is partly why updates take time to trickle down from AOSP to the smartphone in your hand.

 AOSP also doesn’t come with Google’s suite of software applications, such as its Chrome browser, YouTube, and even the Google Play Store.
 It also doesn’t include a number of Google’s under-the-hood technologies and APIs that enable features like mobile payments, voice commands, and cloud storage.
-These are licensed separately as Google Mobile Services (GMS).
+These are licensed separately to manufacturers as Google Mobile Services (GMS).

 Any manufacturer that wants to install GMS on top of Android has to obtain a GMS license and a Mobile Application Distribution Agreement (MADA) for their device and then pass several compatibility tests.
 There’s the Android Compatibility Test Suite (CTS) to validate software and hardware components and APIs.
-Then the Google Mobile Services Test Suite (GTS) and Vendor Test Suite (VTS) to test multimedia capabilities and OS kernel and HAL capabilities.
+Then, the Google Mobile Services Test Suite (GTS) and Vendor Test Suite (VTS) test multimedia capabilities, OS kernel, and HAL capabilities.
 Another condition for obtaining a GMS license is to pre-load a number of Google’s apps on a new device.

 The future of AOSP

 The Android Open Source Project continues to be the foundation of Android’s success, thanks to countless hours of developer input from around the world.
-While Android devices aren’t going anywhere soon, Google is already looking to a future operating system.
+While Android devices aren’t going anywhere soon, Google may already be looking for a future operating system.

 Google Fuchsia first popped up on GitHub in August 2016 but we’ve heard little about it since.
-We still don’t know too much about Fuchsia and if or when it will appear for consumers.
-It appears to be designed for an even wider range of devices than Android.
-Fuchsia also features Google’s own non-Linux kernel and supports Google’s Dart scripting language.
-At the moment, Fuchsia is open source and free software just like Android.
+We still don’t know too much about Fuchsia for smartphones.
+That said, it appears to be designed for an even wider range of devices than Android.
+Fuchsia also features Google’s own non-Linux kernel called Zircon and supports Google’s Dart scripting language.
+At the moment, Fuchsia is open-source and free, just like Android.
 Let’s hope any future plans stay that way.
 Interested developers can download and build the OS from the Fushsia website.